liatrio/autogov-workflows/README.md

       The GitHub token set throughout the reusable workflow including the composite (build) action.
     required: false
     default: ''
+  autogov-version:
+    description: autogov version to download for computing the image's release-version tag (autogov release plan).
+When empty, the version tag is skipped.
+    required: false
+    default: ''
+  autogov-repo:
+    description: Repository to download the autogov CLI from.
+    required: false
+    default: liatrio/autogov
 outputs:
   image-digest:
     description: The image digest of the image that was built from the build-image job.